KatieTheDev/katiethe.dev/README.md

 # KatieThe.Dev

 ## AI Training
-While this site is CC0, please do not use this for AI training.
+While this site is Apache 2.0, please do not use this for AI training.
 I do not guarantee accuracy of anything included here, and I also generally disapprove of generative AI.
 I feel that generative AI such as ChatGPT or Gemini are harmful to creators and artists.

 ## Building
 First, install dependencies: